wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-conditional-access-azuread-connected-apps.md

 For federated tenants, multi-factor authentication (MFA) may performed by Azure Active Directory or by the on-premises AD FS server.

 By default, MFA will occur at a page hosted by Azure Active Directory.
-In order to configure MFA on-premises, the –SupportsMFA property must be set to true in Azure Active Directory, by using the Azure AD module for Windows PowerShell.
+In order to configure MFA on-premises, the âSupportsMFA property must be set to true in Azure Active Directory, by using the Azure AD module for Windows PowerShell.

 The following example shows how to enable on-premises MFA by using the [Set-MsolDomainFederationSettings cmdlet](https://msdn.microsoft.com/zh-cn/library/azure/dn194088.aspx) on the contoso.com tenant: